Opyd/next-album/README.md

 # Application for music playlists

-CRUD application for managing lists of music albums to check, save, etc.
+Full-stack application for creating and managing music playlists.

 ## Tech Stack